ax-va/PyOpenGL-Pygame-Stemkoski-Pascale-2021/README.md

 The examples cover all the book chapters with code, 2 through 6, with some code changes and demonstrate **GLSL** programming using **PyOpenGL**. **Pygame** is mainly used for control, windowing, and image loading.

-You find the examples in the **examples** folder.
+You find the examples in the `examples` folder.
 Just read a class description in a script and run it.
 Since the object-oriented approach is used, auxiliary classes are logically separated in other folders (packages).

-My environment was Python 3.8 with the following packages (and their dependencies not listed here):
+My environment was Python 3.8 with the following packages (without specifying their dependencies here):
 ```
 numpy==1.22.4
 pygame==2.1.2